-Josh Tomlin, pitcher for the Cleveland Indians, was first introduced to Marc Pro at the end of the season in 2015.
+Josh Tomlin, pitcher for the Atlanta Braves, was first introduced to Marc Pro at the end of the season in 2015.
 In the 2016 season, he used Marc Pro every single day to prevent injuries.
 This was the first year since Josh started playing in the big leagues in 2010 that he was on the field for every start he was given, even up to the World Series.

 Pitching involves such a repetitive motion that it’s easy for athletes to overuse their arms, especially with the high volume of back-to-back games during the season.
 The regular season alone is 162 games, not counting any additional playoff games.
 Once overuse sets in, the likelihood of injuries increases drastically.
 Beyond that, overuse also throws off proper biomechanics and decreases the ability to perform at your best.